-You will visit two interpretive sites/facilities outside of class during this semester.
-Select a site/facility that offers a cultural, historical, and environmental theme.
-Write a short (approximately 3-4 page) report detailing your assessment of the facility and their use of interpretive design techniques we discuss in class.
+We will visit THREE interpretive sites/facilities during class this semester.
+The sites/facilities will offer us hands on learning about their specific cultural, historical, and environmental themes and their unique qualities as a park.
+You will write a short (1-2 page) summary report detailing your assessment of the facility and their use of interpretive design techniques we discuss in class.
 An assessment form will be provided by the instructor as a guide.

-Interpretive Program (teams of 2)
+Interpretive Program (teams of 3)